Diamond Cabaret is a High-Hustle Private Bedroom Nude Club

 Diamond Cabaret is meant to be a club for guys who want a private one-on-one VIP room experience with a dancer.
 (That used to be an unusual offering, but now private-bedroom dances are available at the best strip clubs in town.
 See below.)
 The rooms are small, but comfortable and secluded.
 Each cubicle has a large comfortable couch and an opaque curtain at the entry, which you can close.
 Overall the club is clean.

 A dancer is always on stage and the stage dancers take it all off, but if ten dancers are in the club, only three or four actually perform on stage—the others do private-room shows only.
 So if you’re going to a Vegas strip club to watch a stage show, this is not a good choice for you.
-And if you’re primarily interested in getting a lap dance or two, you’ll find a much bigger selection of dancers in nude clubs like Palomino Club or Little Darlings Las Vegas.
+And if you’re primarily interested in getting a lap dance or two, you’ll find a much bigger selection of dancers at Palomino Club.
 The few stage dancers at Diamond Cabaret will cycle through within 15-20 minutes or so.

 Here’s how it works: You pay your entry fee and as soon as you’re seated, your drink order will be taken—soft drinks only, no charge.
 After you get your drink, a dancer will join you and give you a “tour”—which means she’ll take you into one of the private rooms and show you how private it is when she closes the curtain.